Home » The Philippines » How to sell property in the Philippines: A comprehensive 7-step guide

 Foreigners selling property in the Philippines are subject to several taxes, including:

-• Capital Gains Tax: This tax is 6% and levied on the property’s selling price, zonal value, or fair market value, whichever is highest.
+• Capital Gains Tax: This is a 6% tax levied on the property’s selling price, zonal value, or fair market value, whichever is highest.

 • Ordinary Assets Tax: Properties used for trade or business and income-generating are classified as ordinary assets.
 This tax includes withholding taxes (6%), income tax, VAT, and documentary stamps tax.